The Schofield Lab

 Our People

-We are located at Northeast Ohio Medical University, and we work as part of the Hearing Research Focus Group.
+We are located at Northeast Ohio Medical University, and we work as part of the Hearing Research Focus Area.

 Meet the Schofield Lab Team or see current Opportunities within the lab.